 Mulvaney's communications director tweeted a picture of him hard at work as acting director with the bureaus transition briefing handbook on his desk.

 It was not clear if English was in the building.
-She was due to meet later on Monday with senior Senate Democrats, including Minority Leader Chuck Schumer and Warren, her office said.
+She was due to meet later on Monday with Warren, an aide to the lawmaker said.

 As Mulvaney was getting settled in, the source told Reuters, CFPB general counsel Mary McLeod sent a memo to the CFPB's legal division agreeing with the U.S. Justice Department that Trump had the power to appoint Mulvaney as temporary leader of the watchdog.

-It was not clear when the U.S. District Court in Washington would rule.
+It was not clear when the court would rule.

 Hours later, Trump sought to overrule that move by naming Mulvaney acting director until he can get a permanent successor confirmed by the U.S. Senate, a process that could take months.

-Cordray developed a reputation for drafting aggressive rules curbing products such as payday loans while issuing multimillion-dollar fines against large financial institutions such as Wells Fargo & Co .
+Obama appointed Cordray, a Democrat, as the CFPB's first director and he developed a reputation for drafting aggressive rules curbing products such as payday loans while issuing multimillion-dollar fines against large financial institutions such as Wells Fargo.

 As acting director, Mulvaney would have the power to make far-reaching decisions on enforcement and supervision of financial firms.

-Trump administration officials say the president has the power to appoint an acting director under the 1998 Federal Vacancies Reform Act, and McLeod's Saturday memo agreed.
+Trump administration officials say the president has the power to appoint an acting director under the 1998 Federal Vacancies Reform Act and McLeod's Nov.
+25 memo agreed.

-(Reporting by Patrick Rucker; Additional reporting by Richard Cowan Pete Schroeder; Writing by Doina Chiacu and Carmel Crimmins; Editing by Bill Trott and Jonathan Oatis)
+(Reporting by Patrick Rucker; Additional reporting by Pete Schroeder; Writing by Carmel Crimmins; Editing by Eric Meijer and Bill Trott)